DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Source your data
   - Recognize bad data
   - Question your data
-  - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before Mon 13 Jan 9pm on [Moodle](https://moodle.trincoll.edu)
+  - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before Mon 13 Feb 9pm on [Moodle](https://moodle.trincoll.edu)
-  - We will discuss your progress with [Build 1](https://docs.google.com/document/d/1a3KUYohIyToqjfAf1Kv0UfklHZb3nbhLwibEbFvVF_w/edit) before it is due on Wed 9pm
+  - Work with your partner to complete [Build 1](https://docs.google.com/document/d/1a3KUYohIyToqjfAf1Kv0UfklHZb3nbhLwibEbFvVF_w/edit), and paste the link to your Google Doc (shared, so that anyone can comment) on the Build 1 page before Wed 9pm

 ### Thu 9 Feb
 - Read before class: